 Correction to a Marriage Record

 Correction to Marriage Records may be requested in writing (along with supporting documentation, for example: birth certificate to prove your name is spelled differently than what is shown on your marriage record.)
 You may, for your convenience, use our Correction Request form and mail to our office.

-For further information on obtaining a marriage license or questions about civil ceremonies, please call 410-758-1773.
+For further information on obtaining a marriage license or scheduling civil ceremonies, please call 410-758-1773.